 The first step is, of course, to create striking, on-brand pins.
 I'd recommend designing a template using your favourite image editing software, and then tweaking that for each new piece of content.
-Canva has a nice batch of free templates to inspire your designs.
+Canva and Visme have a great range of free templates to inspire your designs.

 Keep these general rules in mind:

 - minimise visual clutter;